chriswegmann/drone_steering/README.md

 ## Drone Steering Using Gestures

 We use the PoseNet model as the basis to steer a drone using gestures recorded by a webcam.
-The tool is available [here](https://drone-steering.azurewebsites.net/webcam.html) currently supports the following gestures:
+The tool is available [here](https://drone-steering.azurewebsites.net/predict_delta.html) and currently supports the following gestures (respectively postures, see separate section below):

 ![Supported gestures](https://drone-steering.azurewebsites.net/images/summary.png)